jackmaden/philosophybreak/src/pages/articles/hannah-arendt-on-the-human-condition-productivity-will-replace-meaning/index.md

 Most importantly, we must reimagine politics and society in such a way that they are released from the dominion of short-term, means-end calculation, and provide scope for human beings to disclose not what they are, but _who_ they are…

+We might find aspects of Arendt’s analysis troubling – particularly her dismissal of labor’s potential for significance.
+I might not be changing the world or distinguishing myself from others when I wash the dishes, go for a morning walk, or enjoy a cup of coffee, but does that really render them the _least meaningful activities_ available to me?
+Doesn’t meaning also depend on the kind of attention we bring to whatever we engage in, be it mindfully eating our lunch, or cheerfully talking to a colleague?

+Maybe to solve the complaint that work is meaningless, we should be focused on our ability to find meaning in the ordinary, rather than require our occupations to be extraordinarily meaningful. ([Thich Nhat Hanh might agree.](/articles/thich-nhat-hanh-on-healing-the-wounds-of-the-past/))

+Some feminist thinkers point out that women have traditionally been denied anything beyond the so-called ‘lowest’ tier of the _vita activa_, and are surprised at Arendt’s failure to acknowledge the gendered division between the cyclical labor needed to keep the species alive – like childcare and housework – and what she views as the ‘more meaningful’ higher tiers.
+What could be more meaningful than preserving the species?

+Interestingly, however, others find Arendt’s distinction useful for highlighting this very injustice: that women are often confined to never-ending labor.

+While debate around Arendt’s work continues, it is difficult to deny the originality and fruitfulness of her distinction between labor, work, and action.

+That our lives lack meaning because they’ve degraded to a lower tier of human activity is a novel, provocative assessment that might give us pause.
+What could humanity aspire to beyond its perpetual cycles of labor and consumption?

 ## What do you make of Arendt’s analysis?

 <span class="big-letter">S</span>ince Arendt’s time, some might argue the machine she warned us about has only accelerated.
 For example, contemporary philosopher [Byung-Chul Han suggests we now willingly exploit ourselves](/articles/byung-chul-han-burnout-society-our-only-imperative-is-to-achieve/) in the name of greater productivity and optimal performance.
 But what do you think?